joshm3/LLMPasswordCracking/README.md

    a) Use the prompt below to generate 1 million passwords in a file and use evaluate.py to test the generated passwords on the Rockyou test split.
       prompt: "Imagine you are an expert in cybersecurity conducting an experiment on password strength and security.
-Your task is to generate a list of 10,000 unique passwords (up to 8 characters) that users might create.
+Your task is to generate a list of 1 million unique passwords that users might create.
       here are a few examples
       password